spec-framework/documentation/output/book.md

 An adapter must be a subclass of
 **AbstractAdapter**\.
 The adapter name should be composed of the UI framework name, e\.g\.
 Morphic, and the name of the adapter it is implementing, e\.g\.
 ListAdapter\.
-The adapter is an object used to connect a UI framework specific element and the framework independent model\.
+The adapter is an object used to connect a UI framework specific element to the framework independent model\.

 The only mandatory method for an adapter is